Why are trypophobics scared of crumpets?

 Now 21, university student Beth says she would not choose to eat a crumpet but "wouldn't be completely repulsed" if she saw one.

 Among the things she cannot look at are honeycomb, the tiny holes in a car speaker and little holes in the wall of old stone buildings.
-Recently, a picture of human milk ducts which went viral on the internet triggered her trypophobia.
+Recently, her trypophobia was triggered by a viral internet picture which appeared to show human breast tissue.

 "It makes your skin crawl," she says.
 "It's like an internal feeling of 'Oh my god, there's something hollow inside of that you want to rip it out.'